Nell Zink: Personal life

-Zink was born in California in 1964 and raised in rural Virginia, a setting she draws on in her novel Mislaid.
-She attended Stuart Hall School and the College of William and Mary, where she earned a B.A. in Philosophy.
+Zink was born in California in 1964 and raised in rural Virginia, a setting she draws on in Mislaid.
+She attended Stuart Hall School and the College of William and Mary, where she earned a B.A. in philosophy.

 In 1993, while living in Hoboken, New Jersey, Zink founded a zine called Animal Review, which ran until 1997 and "featured submissions and interviews with punk musicians about their pets, from King Crimson guitarist Robert Fripp writing about his rabbit Beaton Bunnerius Bun, to Jon Langford, of British punk band The Mekons, discussing his loach fish."
-Zink has worked as a secretary at Colgate-Palmolive, and as a technical writer in Tel Aviv.
-She has worked in construction, waited tables and was a secretary before working as a translator.
+Zink has worked as a secretary at Colgate-Palmolive and as a technical writer in Tel Aviv.
+She has worked in construction, waited tables, and as a secretary before working as a translator.
 "There's never a market for true art," Zink told an interviewer from The Paris Review, "so my main concern was always to have a job that didn't require me to write or think."

-Zink moved to Germany in May 2000, eventually earning a PhD in Media Studies from the University of Tübingen.
+Zink moved to Germany in 2000, eventually earning a PhD in Media Studies from the University of Tübingen.
 She has worked as a translator for Zeitenspiegel agency.
 She lives in Bad Belzig.

 Zink has been married and divorced twice.
 On May 8, 1990, she eloped with Benjamin A. Burck in a "very simple civil ceremony" at the Henrico County Courthouse in Richmond, Virginia; they divorced in 1996.

-She later married the Israeli composer and poet Zohar Eitan in 1996.
+That year she married the Israeli composer and poet Zohar Eitan.